jesseowenuk/jesseowenuk/README.md

 - 👋 Hi, I’m @jesseowenuk
-- 👀 I’m interested in learning how computer software works, I have a particular interest in 3D graphics and operating systems.
+- 👀 I’m interested in learning how computer software works, I have a particular interest in 3D graphics and operating systems and I'm using ChatGPT to teach me what I need to know for my projects.